 - Abdominal swelling or bloating.
 This is usually a sign of a bladder infection, often a common problem with Wrasses that burrow in the substrate.

 Most of the time only one or two fish in an aquarium at any given time show signs of an advanced case of bacterial infection.
-However, if the environmental conditions in the aquarium are poor enough, it can severely effect all of the fish.
+However, if the environmental conditions in the aquarium are poor enough, it can severely affect all of the fish.
 If this is the case it is best to perform a major water change, treat all of the fish in a QT and give the aquarium a major cleaning overhaul.
 This, as well as adding a UV sterilizer can sometimes help to prevent the perpetuation or re-occurrence of the same problem in the future.

-Using The Right Antibiotic
+Using the Right Antibiotic

 Many bacteria are naturally resistant to specific drugs, so using the proper type of antibiotic is of the utmost importance.
-For example, gram-positive bacteria are often unaffected by tetracycline and streptomycin, while gram-negative bacteria may be unaffected by ampicillin, penicillin, erythromycin and sulfa drugs.
-Some bacteria may also be unaffected by the usual dose, but are susceptible to a higher dose.
+For example, gram-positive bacteria are often unaffected by tetracycline and streptomycin, while gram-negative bacteria may be unaffected by ampicillin, penicillin, erythromycin, and sulfa drugs.
+Some bacteria may also be unaffected by the usual dose but are susceptible to a higher dose.

 Here is another good example.
 Mardel Laboratories makes Maracyn and Maracyn 2.
 Maracyn is erythromycin based and is a gram-positive bacteria treatment.
 Maracyn 2 is mincycline hydrochlor based and is a gram-negative bacteria treatment, as well as sufficiently absorbed through the skin to treat internal infections.
-Since most bacteria that cause disease in marine fish are gram-negative, and can quickly become systemic, Maracyn 2 would be the most effective choice. >P> Mardel also makes and distributes Maracyn Plus, which is a broad-spectrum antibiotic for controlling the bacteria that cause mouth fungus, fin and tail rot, Popeye, dropsy and ulcers.
+Since most bacteria that cause disease in marine fish are gram-negative, and can quickly become systemic, Maracyn 2 would be the most effective choice. >P> Mardel also makes and distributes Maracyn Plus, which is a broad-spectrum antibiotic for controlling the bacteria that cause mouth fungus, fin and tail rot, Popeye, dropsy, and ulcers.

-The over use of antibiotics for treating fish is the same as with people.
+The overuse of antibiotics for treating fish is the same as with people.
 The repeated or continued use of antibiotics creates selection pressure favoring the growth of antibiotic-resistant mutants.
 Our advice is not to use antibiotics as a cure-all treatment whenever you feel the fish "might" need it, but only when it is necessary.

 Overall, the best method for treating bacterial infections is orally rather than topically (treating the water), or using a combination of both.
 Oral feeding can be accomplished by mixing an orally expect-able antibiotic into some highly palatable blended frozen food.
 Some antibiotics have instructions for oral applications, just read the labels for information.
 Keep in mind that if a fish has stopped eating altogether, oral feeding is not possible and chances are its days are numbered.
 If you do not want to hassle with mixing your own medicated foods there are various types available that you can purchase.

 Since many antibiotics kill gram-negative bacteria and the biological nitrifying bacteria of an aquarium are also gram-negative, we recommend that you do not treat the main aquarium.
-Whether it is a fish-only or a reef tank, a mild dose of antibiotics can greatly weaken the biological growth, a strong dose may kill it all together, while invertebrates and marine algae may be killed off or affected as well.
+Whether it is a fish-only or a reef tank, a mild dose of antibiotics can greatly weaken the biological growth, a strong dose may kill it altogether, while invertebrates and marine algae may be killed off or affected as well.
 If you are compelled to use these or any other medications to treat the main aquarium, beware!